ha-energymanager/energy-manager-integration/README.md

 ### Install and configure integrations
 1) From Integrations (Settings -> Devices & services -> Integrations -> + Add integration)
-  a) Install Solcast PV Forecast (you need your API key for this step)
+  a) Install Solcast PV Forecast
+    - Add your Solcast API key
+    - Click on the top 3-dot menu of the **Services** area (to the right of "Solcast Solar" service) and select **1 service**
+    - Under **sensors** you will see 6 disabled entities.
+Enable each of them (click on each one, select the cog, and then select **enable**), except "Forecast Next X hours".
   b) Install Bureau of Meteorology (you need your coordinates for this step) Make sure you name the entity **weather.home** (so enter strictly **home**), and your basename **home**.
 This is **very important** as Energy Manager will refer to specific entity names.
 Check on the main website for details on how to configure BOM as it needs to be configured correctly (https://energymanager.com.au/usersc/step-four-bom.php).
 You will run into all sorts of trouble if you do not name your weather entities **home**.
   c) Install MQTT integration (when it asks "What do you want to add?", answer "MQTT" (upper-case)).
 When asked, select "Use the official Mosquitto Mqtt Broke add-on.", and then **Finish**.
 Click on the **Cog** and then select **Configure MQTT options** at the top. **DISABLE** "Enable discovery" and keep "Enable birth message" enabled.
 Select submit.